-It will be recalled that La Fayette was 19 years old at Valley Forge, spoke no English, had no previous military experience.
-He nevertheless demanded, and got, a commission as Major General on the prudent condition that he have no troops under his command, at least for a while.
-Washington had been strongly reminded by various people that this young Frenchman was one of the richest men in France, a personal friend of the Queen, and thus critical to the project of enlisting French assistance in the war.
-Under the circumstances, it was shrewd to send him on the project of enlisting Indian allies among the Iroquois, since many tribes, particularly the Oneida, spoke French and held their former allies in the French and Indian War in great esteem.
+It will be recalled that La Fayette was 19 years old at Valley Forge, spoke no English, had zero military experience.
+He nevertheless demanded and got from Washington, a commission as Major General on the prudent condition that he have no troops under command, at least for a while.
+Washington had been reminded that this young Frenchman was one of the richest men in France, a personal friend of the Queen, and thus equal to the project of enlisting French assistance in the war.
+Under the circumstances, it was shrewd to have him enlist Indian allies among the Iroquois, since many tribes, particularly the Oneida, spoke French and held their (former) allies in the French and Indian War in great esteem.
 The chief of the Oneida Wolf clan (Honyere Tiwahenekarogwen) was visiting General Philip Schuyler in Albany at about the time LaFayette showed up on his mission to get some help for Valley Forge.
-General Horatio Gates was busy at the time rallying a colonist army to defend against the British under Burgoyne, coming down from Quebec, eventually to collide at the Battle of Saratoga.
+General Horatio Gates was busy at the time rallying a colonist army to defend against Burgoyne, coming down from Quebec, eventually to collide at the Battle of Saratoga.

 Earlier in the war, Honyere's Oneida tribe had tangled with their fellow Iroquois under the leadership of Joseph Brandt (the Dartmouth graduate who was both biblical scholar and commander of several frontier massacres); the Oneida had many new scores to settle with the English-speaking Iroquois tribes.
 Honyere made the not unreasonable request that before his warriors went off to war, his new American allies would please build a fortification to protect his women and children from Brandt's Mohawks.
 LaFayette readily put up the money for this project, quickly becoming the Great French Father of the Oneidas.
 After some scouting and patrolling for Gates, Honyere and about fifty of his braves followed LaFayette to Valley Forge, where they soon made a nuisance of themselves to the Great White Father George Washington.
 Finally, word of the official French alliance with the colonists reached London, Howe was replaced by Clinton, and the British began to withdraw from their isolated position at Philadelphia.